iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 directory without doing any additional steps, since our benchmark uses a one-way `rclone copy` operation.

-However, in DVC, we have to add extra overhead for this step, since we collect the list of files expected to be present in the current DVC repository revision, and then verify that those files are present locally.
+However, in DVC, we have some extra overhead for this step, since we collect the list of files expected to be present in the current DVC repository revision, and then verify that those files are present locally.
 We would then check to see if any missing files are available to be downloaded from remote storage.

 It should also be noted that in common use cases where the number of files in cloud storage continues to grow over time (such as in backup solutions or in